 - Private — the posts that are visible only to you;

-- Use Random posts number.
-Turn it on if you want to show a random number of posts each time the user reloads the page.
-After switching it on, you can set the minimum number of posts in the Post number bar and the maximum number of posts in the Max Random Posts number bar.
+- Use Random posts number — toggle that can be enabled to show a random number of posts each time the user reloads the page.
+After switching it on, the minimum number of posts can be set in the Posts number bar, and the maximum number of posts – in the Max Random Posts number bar;

-- Not Found Message field is to specify what text will appear when the data is not found.
+- Not Found Message — field to specify what text will appear when the data is not found;

-- Lazy load.
-This option boosts the rendering performance of the page.
+- Lazy load — option boosts the rendering performance of the page.
 When this toggle is enabled, the grid loads as the user scrolls the page and not when the page is opened;

-- Activate Is masonry grid to present the Listing in the form of a masonry grid;
+- Is masonry grid — toggle to present the Listing in the form of a masonry grid;

-- Turn on the Equal columns height toggle to unify all the columns by their height.
+- Equal columns height — switcher to unify all the columns by their height.

 Load More option

-The Load More option allows perfectly organizing the listing and saving the page space in case you have a lot of posts to show.
+The Load More option allows perfectly organizing the listing and saving the page space in case there are a lot of posts to show.
 When this option is enabled, the grid shows a defined number of posts and loads more of them on the user’s demand.
-With the help of this option, you can also use an Infinite Scroll functionality on the page, which means the new posts of the grid will be loaded as the user scrolls the page.
+With the help of this option, also an Infinite Scroll functionality can be used on the page, which means the new posts of the grid will be loaded as the user scrolls the page.

-In simple words, if you have Listings that are customized differently, it is possible to use them in one listing Grid.
-It is a great option to make the items more attractive and interesting.
-Learn more about this function in our Listing Template Functionality tutorial.
+Simply put, if there are Listings that are customized differently, it is possible to use them in one Listing Grid.
+More about this function can be found in the Listing Template Functionality tutorial.

-Post Query is to Include or Exclude some posts in the listing by Posts IDs and Set advanced parameters.
-Check the step-by-step guide on Post Query in this detailed tutorial.
+Posts Query is meant to include or exclude some posts in the listing by post IDs and other advanced parameters.
+More information can be found in the Posts Query tutorial.

 With the Widget Visibility settings section, it is possible to set the widget always to be shown or hide it when the query is empty.

-There are two options here – the Enable Slider and Enable Scroll Slider toggles.
-If you enable the first one, you will see:
+There are two options here: the Enable Slider and Enable Scroll Slider toggles.

-- Slides to Scroll.
-Choose how many posts will be shifted to the side in one click;
+- Slides to Scroll — field to decide how many posts will be shifted to the side in one click;

-- Enable the Show Arrows Navigation toggle if you want the arrows to be displayed on each side of the slide, and choose the Arrow Icon;
+- Show Arrows Navigation — toggle to be activated so the arrows will be displayed on each side of the slide, and choose the Arrow Icon;

-- Turn the Dots Navigation toggle on if you want to add the dots navigation to the bottom of the slider block;
+- Show Dots Navigation — toggle to add the dots navigation to the bottom of the slider block;

-- Enable the Infinite Loop for slides to repeat from the first one after the last one is shown and set an appropriate Animation Speed.
+- Infinite Loop — switcher to be enabled for slides to repeat from the first one after the last one is shown;

-- Scroll Slider On.
-Here you can choose the device on which the scroll slider will be enabled.
+- Scroll Slider On — the device on which the scroll slider will be enabled.
 That could be the desktop, tablet, or mobile;

-- Static column width.
-With the help of this field, you can set some static widths of the grid for the different devices.
+- Static column width — field to set some static widths of the grid for different devices.